Billings Pedestrian Accident Attorney

 The city of Billings, Montana has taken steps and initiatives to improve pedestrian safety, including creating pedestrian refuge islands, unique crosswalks at schools, overhead signage, and flashing beacons.
 Pedestrian safety is still a major concern for city planners, however, and the majority of the burden rests with drivers.
 Despite these laws and safety improvements, vehicles often still ignore pedestrians trying to cross.
 They fail to slow down, yield the right of way, and stop for pedestrians.
 This leads to dozens of pedestrian accidents in the city every year.

-Proving Fault for a Hit and Run Pedestrian Accident
+Proving Fault for a Hit-and-Run Pedestrian Accident in Billings, MT

 If a distracted or negligent driver caused your pedestrian accident, you bear the burden of proving the driver’s fault.
 With the right attorney by your side, this does not have to be difficult.
 At Heenan & Cook, PLLC, we have the tools and resources to help accident victims prove the negligent party’s fault.
 We can interview eyewitnesses, for example, and gain access to roadway footage and the driver’s phone records at the time of the accident.
 Our hard-working team does what it takes to secure the compensation our clients deserve after a catastrophic accident.

 After an accident, the driver’s insurance company will likely contact you and offer you a hasty settlement.
 An insurance settlement may not be enough to fully cover your losses.
 In some cases, an insurance company may even deny your claim.
 In these situations, you need a dependable attorney to take over negotiations for you.
 At Heenan & Cook, PLLC, our lawyers have experience in both settlements and litigation.
 We excel in and out of the courtroom and will recommend the actions we believe will give you the best settlement.